In this blog, we are sharing information on what does DoubleClick DFP meaning for Publishers and why it is the simplest method of ad monetization.

 Google itself has an impressive set of products for publishers that commonly get overlooked because they just sound complex.
 For instance, most have heard of DoubleClick for Publishers (DFP), but few know how it works.

-Here are a few common questions that publishers have in mind about DFP along with simple explanations that will hopefully take the complexity out of the whole thing:
+Here are a few common questions that publishers have in mind about DFP, along with simple explanations that will hopefully take the complexity out of the whole thing:

-What is Google DoubleClick for Publishers (DFP)?
+What is the Meaning of DoubleClick for Publishers (DFP)?

 DoubleClick for Publishers (DFP) is an ad management tool that allows publishers to sell, schedule, deliver, and manage their ad inventory.
 Google has now rebranded DFP as Google Ad Manager (GAM), a unified platform to manage all our ads in one place.